ponpandon/ponpandon/README.md

-I'm trying to make a neural network
+just trying to make a neural network